 Syntax Highlighter Plugin

 The Syntax Highlighter plugin, with Prism.js integration, is a versatile addition to your website, ensuring your code snippets stand out and are easily readable.
-By presenting code in a visually appealing manner, this plugin guarantees that developers and readers alike have an optimal experience.
-Below is a comprehensive guide to enable and configure the Syntax Highlighter plugin for maximum utility.
+By presenting code visually appealingly, this plugin guarantees that developers and readers alike have an optimal experience.
+Below is a comprehensive guide to enabling and configuring the Syntax Highlighter plugin for maximum utility.

 Enabling the Plugin